molgenis/molgenis-emx2/README.md

 *  emx2-exampledata: test data models and data, used in various test
 *  emx2-graphql: incomplete, useless ATM

+## how to run
+*  need install of postresql 11 with superadmin molgenis/molgenis
+*  mvn test is most interesting to see if and how all works
+*  emx2-webservice/test TestWebApi is most interesting to play with
+*  emx2-io/test/resources/test1.txt gives idea on EMX2 format

 ## Feature list (mostly in POC or 'walking skeleton' state)
 *  support for multiple schemas
+    - schemas probably should be called 'groups'
     - each project/group can get their own schema
     - each schema will have roles with basic permissions (viewer, editor, manager, admin)
     - envisioned is that each table will also have these roles, so you can define advanced roles on top